The Infinite-message Limit of Two-terminal Interactive Source Coding: Introduction

-When the criterion is of the form of vanishing probability of block-error (Sec.~\ref{subsection:problemcomp}), or of the form of expected per-sample distortion (Sec.~\ref{subsection:rdproblem}), for any {\it fixed number} $t$, a single-letter characterization of the set of all feasible coding rate-distortion tuples (the rate-distortion region) and the sum-rate-distortion function ${R_{sum,t}}(D_A,D_B)$, was provided in our previous work \cite{ISIT08,Journal_interactive} using traditional information-theoretic techniques.
-This characterization, however, does not directly lead to a satisfactory characterization of the {\it infinite-message limit} $R_{sum,\infty}(D_A,D_B) := \lim_{t\rightarrow \infty} R_{sum,t}(D_A,D_B)$.
-The objective of this paper is to provide a characterization of $R_{sum,\infty}(D_A,D_B)$ which is not obtained by taking a limit as the number of messages goes to infinity and also an iterative algorithm to evaluate it.
+When the {distortion} criterion is of the form of vanishing probability of block-error (Section~\ref{section:comp}), or of the form of expected per-sample distortion (Section~\ref{subsection:rdproblem}), for any {\it {finite} number} $t$, a single-letter characterization of the set of all feasible coding rate-distortion tuples (the rate-distortion region) and the {$t$-message} sum-rate-distortion function ${R_{sum,t}}(D_A,D_B)$, was {established} in previous {works} \cite{ISIT08,Journal_interactive}, {in terms of minimizing certain conditional mutual information quantities involving auxiliary random variables satisfying certain conditional independence and cardinality constraints.} {This} does not, in general, {provide} a satisfactory characterization of the {\it infinite-message limit} $R_{sum,\infty}(D_A,D_B) := \lim_{t\rightarrow \infty} R_{sum,t}(D_A,D_B)$.
+The two main objectives of this paper are to provide: {(i)} a characterization of $R_{sum,\infty}(D_A,D_B)$ which is not in terms of evaluating the infinite-message limit of a finite-message sum-rate-distortion expression, and (ii) an iterative algorithm to evaluate it.
 Understanding the sum-rate-distortion function in the limit where potentially an infinite number of alternating messages are allowed to be exchanged will shed light on the fundamental benefit of cooperative interaction in two-terminal problems.
 While asymptotics involving blocklength, rate, quantizer step-size, and network size have been explored in the distributed block source coding literature, asymptotics involving an infinite number of messages, each with potentially infinitesimal rate, has not been studied.
 The number of messages is a relatively unexplored resource and a new dimension for asymptotic analysis.